jotavare/42-resources/README.md

 	<a href="#--">↥ Back To Top</a>
 </p>

-> [!IMPORTANT]
+> [!NOTE]
-> Please note that the projects at 42 are regularly updated, which means that the information below may not be up-to-date.
+> The projects at 42 are regularly updated, which means that the information below may not be up-to-date.

 #### SUBJECTS
 > _All current 42 subjects in one place._